The local Langlands correspondence of essentially unipotent supercuspidal representations for disconnected reductive groups: Introduction

 Let $F$ be a $p$-adic local field of characteristic zero and $G$ a connected reductive group over $F$.
 An irreducible representation of $G(F)$ is then expected to correspond to an L-parameter; a certain group homomorphism $\phi\colon W_F\times\SL_2(\C)\to \Ell{G}$, where $W_F$ is the Weil group of $F$ and $\Ell{G}$ is the Langlands dual of $G$.
 Now consider the centralizer of the inertia

 on which we can define an action of the Galois group $\Gamma_F$ suitably.
 Then we obtain an inclusion $i\colon \Ell{H}=\widehat{H}\rtimes W_F\hookrightarrow\Ell{G}$ and $\phi$ factors as $i\circ\phi_H$ for an L-parameter $\phi_H$ of $\Ell{H}$. \cite{kaletha2021supercuspidallpackets} treats the case when $\widehat{H}^\circ=\widehat{S}$ is a torus, so $\phi$ determines a character $\theta$ of $S(F)$ under the local Langlands correspondence for tori.
-On the group side, a certain class of characters of tori determines an irreducible supercuspidal representation of $G$ through Deligne--Lusztig induction and Yu's construction.
+On the group side, a character of $S(F)$ belonging to a certain class determines an irreducible supercuspidal representation of $G$ through Deligne--Lusztig induction and Yu's construction.
 That is, if we start from such a pair $(S,\theta)$ we would obtain both an irreducible representation and an L-parameter which should correspond to each other.
 However, there is a problem when the centralizer $\widehat{H}$ is not connected.
 In this case we need the local Langlands correspondence for ``disconnected tori'' in some sense, which was established in \cite{kal_disconn}.

 Now we consider a generalization of his result.
 In general, the centralizer $\widehat{H}^\circ$ is not a torus but a reductive group.
-Then, an L-parameter trivial on $I_F$ (modulo center) should correspond to a(n essentially )\emph{unipotent representations}, which comes from representation theory of finite reductive groups.
+Then, an L-parameter trivial on $I_F$ (modulo center) should correspond to a(n essentially) \emph{unipotent representations}, which comes from representation theory of finite reductive groups.
 The local Langlands correspondence for this class is established in \cite{Lus_unip_classif}, \cite{Lus_unip_classf_2}, \cite{FOS} and \cite{Solleveld_unip_for_ramified}.
 The aim of this paper is to generalize these results for certain disconnected reductive groups so that the method by Kaletha will be applicable to a much larger class of irreducible representations.
-In order to complete this, we first show that the established correspondence satisfies a lot of compatibilities such as equivariance:
+In order to complete this, we first show that the established correspondence satisfies a lot of compatibilities:

 \begin{theorem}[{\zcref{cor:existence_LLC_for_EUC}}] Let $G$ be a connected, quasi-split reductive group over $F$ and $(G',\xi,z)$ a rigid inner twist of $G$.
 We write $\Irr(G'(F))_{\mathrm{euc}}$ for the set of isomorphism classes of essentially unipotent supercuspidal representations of $G'(F)$.
 We also denote by $\Phi_\mathrm{e}(G;[z])_{\mathrm{euc}}$ the set of conjugacy classes of essentially unipotent cuspidal enhanced L-parameters which are relevant to $[z]$ (see \zcref{ssec:preliminaries} for the definition).
 There exists a bijection